 Pro Tools Express 10.3.4

 Welcome to Studio

 One and to Everybody and

 Me!
-And keep me in your prayers as I
+And keep me in your thoughts and prayers as I

 branch out into what I have always wanted to do!